Romy London

 • 📖 Recipe Card

-This homemade version captures everything I love about the original Matcha Green Tea Latte that Starbucks offers - and honestly, it might even be better.
-Especially when you can tweak it to your own perfect sweetness and creaminess levels.
+This homemade version captures everything I love about the original Starbucks Matcha Green Tea Latte - and honestly, it might even be better.
+You can tweak the sweetness and creaminess to your exact preference, making it truly your own.

 🍵 What Is a Starbucks Matcha Latte?

-The Starbucks Matcha Latte is a hot drink made from sweetened matcha powder, milk, and sometimes a dash of vanilla flavor.
-It’s got a creamy texture, a slightly grassy flavor from the green tea and a gentle caffeine lift.
+The Starbucks Matcha Latte is a hot drink made from sweetened matcha powder, milk, and sometimes a dash of vanilla.
+It has a creamy texture, a slightly grassy flavor from the green tea, and a gentle caffeine lift.

-At Starbucks, the green tea powder is actually a blend of matcha and sugar, which is why it's pre-sweetened - and you can’t order it unsweetened.
+At Starbucks, the green tea powder is a blend of matcha and sugar, which is why it’s pre-sweetened - you can’t order it unsweetened.

-This homemade version is made from simple ingredients and gives you full control over the sweetness, milk type, and matcha quality.
-Plus, you’re skipping all the additives and making it your own.
+This homemade version uses simple ingredients and gives you full control over the sweetness, milk choice, and matcha quality.
+Plus, you skip all the additives and make it your own.

 🗒️ Ingredients & Notes